Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 If you’re coming from Kuala Lumpur, you can either take a flight to Kota Bharu or opt for an overnight bus that heads directly to Kuala Besut.

-• At Kuala Besut, you have a desk where a kind lady helps you directly with taxi and ferry tickets.
-Taking a taxi solo costs between 70-90 MYR.
-Her price was 60 and we could share the taxi with 2 others, so it was only 15 MYR each, €3.3 / $3.7
+At Kuala Besut, you have a desk where a kind lady helps you directly with taxi and ferry tickets.
+Taking a taxi solo costs between 70 and 90 MYR, you can share with others for a cheaper price.

-• Personal Taxi from Kuala Lumpur, I wouldn’t recommend it as it’s expensive, uncomfortable and takes a long time.
+- Personal Taxi from Kuala Lumpur—I wouldn’t recommend it, as it’s expensive, uncomfortable, and takes a long time.

 Singapore to Perhentian Islands